veeto

 Key Takeaways

-• Establishes the right to wear masks in public places for health protection purposes.
+• Establishes a legal right to wear medical-grade masks in all public places for health protection.

-• Requires temporary mask removal for identification, security protocols, and emergency medical care.
+• Requires temporary mask removal for security identification at places like airports and nightclubs.

 Summary